Workers Revolutionary Party (UK): Gerry Healy expelled

 In late October 1985, the Workers Revolutionary Party expelled Gerry Healy.
 Other expulsions, including those of Vanessa and Corin Redgrave, soon followed.
 Initially, Healy was accused of "non-communist relations".
 Shortly afterwards, a Newsline front page open letter by Aileen Jennings, Healy's former secretary, asserted that the real reason for the expulsion was that Healy had sexually assaulted at least 26 female members.
 Some of these allegations were confirmed by an internal party investigation.
 This was conducted by two long-standing members of the WRP, one of whom later published the control commission report in his memoirs.

 There was a counter-claim that the expulsion had been motivated by a failed political coup attempted by party general secretary Michael Banda.
 "This is part of a political frame-up by Mr Banda who wants to dissolve the WRP because he has moved to the right", asserted Vanessa Redgrave, who also said at this time that Healy's accusers were "liars".
 Banda was the leader of the majority on the party council, and was accused by Healy and Vanessa Redgrave of "unprincipled and unsupportable" deviation from the Trotskyist road to Socialism.

 Fragmentation and continuation

-Healy and his followers continued to claim to be the WRP, and for a time two versions of the group were in existence, each publishing its own daily News Line paper.
-The split in the WRP also had repercussions in the ICFI and as a result there were also two versions of that organisation.

-The two versions of the WRP soon became known by their newspapers, with the group led by Gerry Healy and Sheila Torrance being known as the WRP (Newsline).
-The group led by Cliff Slaughter expelled Banda, and became known as the WRP (Workers Press).
-Both groups fragmented further over the following years.

-The first split in Healy's WRP (Newsline) came when a section of the London membership around full-timer Richard Price revolted and were expelled in due course.
-They formed the Workers International League in 1987, which later evolved into Workers Action and away from the Healyism it defended when first founded.

-Another split in the pro-Healy ICFI and WRP developed when the American section of the ICFI led by Workers League National Secretary David North revolted against Healy's leadership and split to form its own rival movement also called the ICFI.
-Some members of the WRP sympathetic to North, led by David Hyland, left the WRP in 1986 to form the International Communist Party, based in Sheffield.
-This grouping has since been renamed the Socialist Equality Party.